nol13/fuzzball.js/README.md

 **Performance Optimization**

 If you have a large list of terms that you're searching repeatedly, and you need to boost performance, can do some of the processing beforehand.
-For all scorers you can run full_process() on all of the choices beforehand, and then set options.full_process to false;
+For all scorers you can run full_process() on all of the choices beforehand, and then set options.full_process to false.

 If using either "token_sort" scorer, you can set the property "proc_sorted" of each choice object and it will use that instead of running process_and_sort() again.
 (Will need to make sure each choice is an object, even if just "choice = new String(choice)" )